 The position of Juvenile Officer encompasses many different duties and responsibilities.
-Currently, Police Officer James McGill serves as the department Juvenile Officer.
-The assignment is in addition to his regular duties as a Patrol Officer.
+Currently, Police Officer Matthew Stanislao and Police Officer James McGill serves as the department Juvenile Officers.
+The assignment is in addition to P.O.
+Stanislao’s regular duties as the Community Outreach Officer and P.O.
+McGIll’s regular duties as a Patrol Officer.

 P.O.
 McGill joined the G.P.R.D. in January of 2008 after serving with the N.J.I.T.
 Campus Police Department in Newark, NJ.
 In 2014 he was selected to serve as the department’s Juvenile Officer.
 In this role, both proactive and reactive measures are taken in addressing juvenile delinquency and crimes committed by juveniles.
 The Station House Adjustment Program or (SHA Program) is used for juveniles in special circumstances involving minor non-violent offenses to help avoid the establishment of a juvenile record.